Trump escalates war on Twitter, social media protections

 The president’s critics, meanwhile, scolded the platforms for allowing him to put forth false or misleading information that could confuse voters.

-“Donald Trump’s order is plainly illegal,” said Oregon Sen. Ron Wyden, a Democrat and advocate for internet freedoms.
-He is “desperately trying to steal for himself the power of the courts and Congress. … All for the ability to spread unfiltered lies.”
+Oregon Sen. Ron Wyden, a Democrat and advocate for internet freedoms, said Trump was “desperately trying to steal for himself the power of the courts and Congress. … All for the ability to spread unfiltered lies.”

 Trump’s proposal has multiple, serious legal problems and is unlikely to survive a challenge, according to Matt Schruers, president of the Computer and Communications Industry Association, a Washington-based organization that represents computer and internet companies.